rawilk/laravel-modules/_docs/advanced_usage/module-console-commands.md

 title: Module Console Commands
 permalink: /docs/advanced-usage/module-console-commands/
 doc_section_id: advanced-usage
+excerpt: Learn how to register console commands from your modules.
 ---

 A module may contain custom console commands.
 You can generate these commands manually, or with the